-Orangetheory is a type of cross-training that will improve your fitness, help you lose weight, and provides a fun and healthy new way to stay active.
+Orangetheory is a type of cross-training that improves your fitness, helps you lose weight, and provides a fun and healthy new way to stay active.

 If you’re doing Orangetheory, you may not get the best results if you use the same pair of shoes you run in.
 This form of fitness is all about high-intensity interval training.
 Because most of us don’t run that way, the best shoes for Orangetheory are not running shoes, but rather cross-trainers.

 If you’re an Orangetheory fan and you’ve been using your regular shoes, now is the time to invest in a new pair!

 We recommend the Nike Metcon 6 above others.
 It has a flat, wide heel for extra stability, offers great traction for speedy moves, and also comes with a removable Hyperlift insert which can be used if you need even more stability on your feet.

 If that shoe doesn’t do it for you, we have a whole bunch more that will change the way your Orangetheory feels forever!

 Nike has been upping their game in terms of shoe technology in the past decade.
 Many of their latest shoes have been entirely athlete-informed, meaning they’ve taken real-life, real-person data and feedback into consideration when manufacturing their shoes.

 The Metcon 6 is one of their best cross-trainers.
 It’s perfect for Orangetheory for a variety of reasons!

 First, it’s an incredibly breathable shoe.
 A quick glance reveals larger-than-average mesh pores to allow for increased airflow through the shoe (18% more than its predecessor, the Metcon 5).
 No matter how intense you’re going, your feet will be cool and ventilated.

 As well as superior ventilation, the Metcon 6 offers excellent stability.
 The sole is flat and wide, keeping you steady and stable on your feet, whether you’re moving fast or doing something you need extra sturdiness for.